software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/reproducing-failures.md

 17:15:36 [INFO] Seed:        3658430058
 ```

-You can then recreate fuzzing test suites runs with
+You can then recreate examples with
 the [`--seed` CLI flag](../../../cli-reference.md#--seed-int).